mvolkmann/blog/src/flutter.md

 This renders a rectangle that represents where other widgets will be added in the future.

+### RichText

+This renders runs of text that each used different styles.
+It uses `TextSpan` objects.

-### Row
+### Text

-This renders a horizontal list of child widgets.
+This renders a run of text with a single style.

+## Material Widgets

+These widgets use Material Design styling.

+### Appbar

+This is a Material Design application bar that appears at the top of an app.
+It can contain other widgets such as `TabBar` and `FlexibleSpaceBar`.

+### BottomNavigationBar

+This renders a bottom navigation bar containing buttons that can be tapped to switch between top-level views.

+### Drawer

+This renders a panel that slides in from the left side and contains navigation links.

+### MaterialApp

+This wraps a set of widgets that commonly appear in Material Design apps.

 ### Scaffold

 This provides the structure of a Material Design layout.
 It can show drawers, snack bars, and bottom sheets.

+### SliverAppBar

+This renders a top app bar and contains a `CustomScrollView`.

+### TabBar

+This renders a horizontal row of tabs.

-### Text
+### TabBarView

-This renders a run of text with a single style.
+This renders a page that corresponds to a tab in a `TabBar`.

+### TabController

+This handles rendering a `TabBarView` when its corresponding `TabBar` tab is tapped.

+### TabPageSelector

+This renders a "circular indicators"? for each tab in `TabBarView`.

+### WidgetsApp

+This wraps a set of widgets that typically appear in an app.

 ## Cupertino Widgets